Spatial Data Tables

 DT_SPATIAL_EXTENT

 EQuIS Alive focuses on surveys of living things and their habitats.
 Each survey contains one or more observations.
 While some surveys are designed to observe wildlife at specific (planned) locations, many survey observations are ad-hoc.
-For example, a turtle or a moose is typically observed dwherever it happens to be, not at a previously specified and surveyed location.
+For example, a turtle or a moose is typically observed wherever it happens to be, not at a previously specified and surveyed location.
 Unlike ongoing groundwater monitoring samples (where samples are taken at the same locations over time), the same wildlife at the same locations time after time, are rarely observed.
 Given the different nature of EQuIS Alive surveys, the DT_COORDINATE table (as a child of DT_LOCATION) is not a good fit for the spatial data associated with surveys and observations.

 The DT_SPATIAL_EXTENT table was introduced to support the different spatial data needs of surveys and observations.
 Some points to consider regarding this table: